Barely Steamed Asparagus with Basil Vinaigrette

 - After peeling, cut each spear into pieces about 2 inches long, cutting on the diagonal.

 - Steam asparagus until barely tender, being careful not to overcook.
-(I would start checking about 5 minutes after the steam starts; total cooking time is probably not more than 5-6 minutes, depending on how crisp you like it.)
+(I would start checking about 5 minutes after the steam starts; you may prefer a minute or two longer, depending on how crisp you like it.)

-- While asparagus steams, first combine fresh basil leaves and olive oil in food processor and process until basil is in very small pieces and fairly well integrated into olive oil.
+- While asparagus steams, first combine fresh basil leaves and olive oil in food processor (affiliate link) and process until basil is in very small pieces and fairly well integrated into olive oil.

 - Remove puree, scraping sides of food processor.
 Then measure 6 T vinaigrette dressing and 2 T basil puree into food processor and pulse about one minute.
 (This can also be combined in a jar and shaken.)